East Liberty Presbyterian Church: Stained glass in the transepts

 The large rose window in the east transept, the two small rose windows above the chancel organ cases, and the two small rose windows in each transept are by the D'Ascenzo Studios of Philadelphia.
 The large window depicts the Revelation 21; the figure of a woman representing the Holy City, the New Jerusalem.

 The American Presbyterian History Window was designed by Henry Lee Willett and touches on nearly three centuries of Presbyterian history.
 The portrayals include Frances Makemie, William Tennent, Samuel Davies, John Witherspoon, John Cameron Lowrie, David Brainerd, Sheldon Jackson, John Joyce, Samuel Findley, Charles Hodge, Thomas Jonathan Jackson, and Robert Elliott Speer.
 As of 2021, the Church is considering the removal of the Thomas Jonathan Jackson panel due to his Confederate infamy and affiliation.
+As of March 2023, the image of Stonewall Jackson has been removed from the American Presbyterian History Window.
+It has been replaced by deep blue glass.

 A single lancet panel, beneath the American Presbyterian History Window, is by Oliver Smith Studios.
 This window shows three scenes: the Haystack Prayer Meeting (considered the beginning of American Foreign Missions), John Eliot (Puritan Missionary), and Benjamin Franklin's Prayer in the Continental Congress.